jkleiber/kleiber-gazebo-plugins/README.md

-# Justin Kleiber Robotics Simulator
+# Justin Kleiber Gazebo Plugins

-I'm Justin Kleiber and this is my robotics simulator.
+I'm Justin Kleiber and this is my gazebo plugin repo.
 I work here with my old man and my son, Big Bot.
 Everything in here has a story, but no price.
 One thing I've learned over the years - you never know when a robot is going to work.
 Unless you simulate it that is!

-This simulator repository seeks to maintain a set of models, plugins, and worlds that I use in my robotics projects.
+This simulator repository seeks to maintain a set of models, plugins, and worlds that I use in my robotics projects that use the Gazebo simulator.

 ## Available Robots